State Amplification Subject To Masking Constraints: Proof of the converse for Theorem

 where the equalities follow due to the following: First, the conditional mutual information expression is maximized with a particular input $u^*$ (as randomizing over different $u$ values will not increase the sum $\sum\limits_{u} (I(S;Y|U=u) - I(S;Z|U=u))\Prob\{U=u\})$) and a probability distribution $p^*(x|u^*,s)$.
 Second, the optimal $p^*(x|u^*,s)$ will correspond to a $p(x|s)$.
-Thus, the converse result can be stated over input distributions in the form $p(x|s)$, thus matching the achievability result. \end{proof}
+Thus, the converse result can be stated over input distributions in the form $p(x|s)$, matching to the achievability result. \end{IEEEproof}